Categories and tags are part of the blogging process, each with different purposes.

 When to Use Categories and Tags

 Categories are meant for the broad grouping of your posts.
 Think of these as general topics or the table of contents for your site.

 Categories are there to help identify what your blog is about.

-Categories and tags can be used to group related posts so that a reader who is interested in the topic can find more based on the category assigned.
+Categories and tags can be used to group related posts so that a reader interested in the topic can find more based on the category assigned.
 Adding too many can have the opposite effect.

 What are the benefits of using blog post categories and tags?

-When a blog post is tagged and categorized correctly, it helps search engines better understand the content of your blog post Which can help rank your blog post higher in search engine results pages (SERPs).
+When a blog post is tagged and categorized correctly, it helps search engines better understand the content of your blog post, Which can help rank your blog post higher in search engine results pages (SERPs).